Pennmark/Surveyor-Elite/README.txt

 -------------------------------------------------------------------------------------------

-B.  CREATE OR EDIT A DATABASE  TO PLACE THE /Surveyor-Elite/MysqlTables.txt.
+C.  CREATE OR EDIT A DATABASE  TO PLACE THE /Surveyor-Elite/MysqlTables.txt.

 1. Open /Surveyor-Elite/MysqlTables.txt.
 This includes all tables needed for Surveyor Elite in Unicode & INNODB.
 You can add to current database or create a new one if you want a separation.
 Tables include: